alexey-v-paramonov/sc_website/content/en/docs/system/connection_issues.md

 ---

-## First — what the radio server already does for you
+## First — what the radio server running Streaming.Center software already does for you

 Before anything else, it's worth saying that a dropped connection is not treated as your problem to solve alone.
 Our streaming engine already works hard to keep